 It doesn't happen often that the Courts make it easier for someone to collect money.
 The Supreme Court did just that recently in a decision styled In Re Colton Lester.

 In case you don't know, Courts have a way of defining things that appear logical to lawyers, but make absolutely no sense to anyone else.
-The phrase "actual innocence" has a special meaning; the short version is that you are able to prove you are innocent based on newly available evidence.
-The key phrase is "newly available."
+The phrase "actual innocence" has a special meaning: you are able to prove you are innocent based on newly available evidence, The key phrase being "newly available."
 In Lester's case, the fact that the statute was unconstitutional was not "newly available" since the Court decided that before he plead guilty and was convicted.
 Therefore, he could not establish he was actually innocent, since he should have known at the time he was actually innocent.

 The Supreme Court used a more common sense definition.
 They characterized the Court of Criminal Appeal's definition as "elevating form over substance."
 Their definition focused on whether he was actually innocent at the time and since he was, he was entitled to compensation.

 The astute reader may wonder why the Texas Supreme Court is deciding this instead of the Court of Criminal Appeals.
 The answer is that the claim for compensation is a civil matter, which that court has jurisdiction over - thankfully.

 I've been waiting for the chance to argue this same thing and I'm a little sad I don't get the chance.
 That's not the point though.
 The point is that now there are hundreds of people who have most likely been told they don't qualify for compensation who now do.